 We faced similar issues like: “Sorry, we couldn’t find <SharePoint-File-URL>.
 Is it possible it was moved, renamed, or deleted?”

 “Cannot open the file because the full path of the file is too long.
 Please keep the full path less than 218 characters”

 The file could not be accessed.
 Try one of the following:

 - Make sure the specified folder exists.

 So, If you try to open or save any file with URL > 218 characters, you may get this error!
-To fix this issue, rename the file or folder of the file or move the file to some other folder location so that the total length of the file would be lesser than 218 characters.
+To resolve this issue, rename the file or folder or move the file to some other folder location so that the total length of the file would be lesser than 218 characters.

-Please note, this limit applies to the full path of the URL in encoded form!
-E.g. Any space characters (or special characters) are encoded with three characters as “%20”.
+Please note, this limit applies to the full path of the URL in the encoded form!
+E.g., Any space characters (or special characters) are encoded with three characters as “%20”.
 So, the URL “https://crescent-my.sharepoint.com/personal/salaudeen_crescent_com/Shared Documents/Assets & Inventory.xlsx” will be calculated by encoding it as “https://crescent-my.sharepoint.com/personal/salaudeen_crescent_com/Shared%20Documents/Assets%20&%20Inventory.xlsx”.

 Word, PowerPoint, and Access also have a similar limitation of 259 Characters.
 KB articles addressing this issue: